 Structure of the program: The program begins with a two week skills workshop on computation and data science using Python and R. Prior coding experience is not required.
 Students will then be placed in internships for eight weeks during the summer.

-Program Dates: The boot camp will be from May 30 to June 9, while the internship will be eight weeks in the date range of June 12 to August 18 (final dates are TBD).
+Program Dates: The boot camp will be May 24, May 28—31, and June 3—7, while the internship will be eight weeks in the date range of June 10 to August 16 (actual dates to be arranged between intern and host).

 Eligibility: This program is open to Ph.D. students in mathematics or statistics programs in the United States.
 Women and students from historically underrepresented US minority groups are strongly encouraged to apply.
 Participants must be eligible to work in the United States.
 The program is open to both US and international students based in the US.
 International students will be responsible for arranging work authorization (e.g. CPT) before starting the program.